 From 1971 to 1977, television viewers tuned in by the millions to watch Lt.
 Columbo solve murders week after week in the comfort of their own living rooms.
 The program, which appeared on NBC as a regular TV show and then as an occasional movie made for television, starred the talented character actor, Peter Falk.

 Falk's squinty eyed appearance is due to a serious illness in his early childhood.
-At the age of three he acquired cancer in his right eye and had to have the eye surgically removed.
-The silver lining in this misfortune is that Falk's appearance, provided him with a unique presence.
-This is especially so in the role of Columbo.
+At the age of three he acquired cancer in his right eye and had to have it surgically removed.
+The silver lining in this misfortune is that Falk's appearance provided him with a unique presence, which served him especially well in the role of Columbo.

-Another interesting twist in the series was that the television viewer had the opportunity of knowing who the murderer was...even before the detective was called to the scene of the crime.
+Another interesting twist in the series was that the viewer always knew who the murderer was before the detective was called to the scene of the crime.
 When Lt.
-Columbo did arrive, he seemed absent minded and not too bright.
+Columbo did arrive, he seemed absent-minded and not too bright.
 So much so that the murderer felt the coast was definitely clear.
 However, in each episode at some point in the case, Lt.
 Columbo would be leaving a room after interviewing the murder suspect and as he reached the door he would pause.
 "Oh, just one last question," he would say, scratching his head as he turned to face his prey.
 At that moment the murderer knew that Lt.
 Columbo was zeroing in on some small detail... the detail that would crack the case!

 The original television pilot for the show was based on a 1962 play entitled, "Prescription Murder".
-The first regularly broadcast show in the Columbo series was directed by upcoming star producer, Steven Spielberg.
+The first regularly broadcast show in the Columbo series was directed by an upcoming star by the name of Steven Spielberg.